SeisoLLC/goat/CONTRIBUTING.md

 4. Autofix is available for certain linters and is enabled by default.
 To disable autofix, use:
    `docker run -e INPUT_AUTO_FIX="false" -v "$PWD:/goat/" --rm <hash>` or
-   `pipenv run invoke goat --disable-reformat`
+   `pipenv run invoke goat --disable-autofix`

 ### Linter Update Considerations